 Photo by Jasmin Thankachen

 We came here on a cold and rainy Sunday afternoon in November.
-The parking lot was packed and no-one seemed to mind the late weekend hour or the rainy weather.
-A heavily trafficked path, we navigated the narrow trail, moving aside and pulling up our masks several times.
+The parking lot was packed, and no one seemed to mind the late weekend hour or the rainy weather.
+A heavily trafficked path, we navigated the narrow trail, moving aside and letting others pass by.

 Drenched and muddy